 Certification compliance: List of the compliance functionality that is certified by the certification body.
 Not all features of the certification process may be compatible with the IoT application.
 It is possible only a sub set of features are compliant with the certification process.

-Using the AppID metadata provided by the App-ID Registry Function, the SP infrastructure can verify the App-ID certification compliance of the connecting IoT application and if it should be allowed to connect and provide data for the IoT service.
+Using the App-ID metadata provided by the App-ID Registry Function, the SP infrastructure can verify the App-ID certification compliance of the connecting IoT application and if it should be allowed to connect and provide data for the IoT service.

-The role of the App-ID rregistry function is not to enforce the policy of the SP infrastructure, but for the SP infrastructure to be informed through the App-ID metadata profile to automate the authentication and enrolment process.
+The role of the App-ID Registry Function is not to enforce the policy of the SP infrastructure, but for the SP infrastructure to be informed through the App-ID metadata profile to automate the authentication and enrolment process.